Nico-Mayer/p5-rocket-ai/README.md

 So you can track which rockets pass their "Genes" the most.

 If the Rocket is blinking this Means that it is Mutated and differs a lot from its Parents.

+### The Project is not jet finisehd, but you can see the current Status on [P5 Rockerts](https://p5rockets.nimawg.ddnss.de/)